 Personalizing your Cloud IDE

-But wait a minute, we have not talked a lot about the star here, the IDE itself.
-Acquia Cloud IDE is based on Theia (see https://theia-ide.org/)
+But we haven't talked a lot about the star here: the IDE itself.
+Acquia Cloud IDE is based on Eclipse Theia, an extensible platform for developing multi-language cloud and desktop IDEs with state-of-the-art web technologies.

 - A different PHP version: https://docs.acquia.com/dev-studio/ide/#configuring-the-php-version

-- Change php settings: https://docs.acquia.com/dev-studio/ide/#configuring-php-settings
+- To change php settings: https://docs.acquia.com/dev-studio/ide/#configuring-php-settings

-Tips and Tricks:
+Tips and tricks

-Get More Information on Cloud IDE
+Get more information on Cloud IDE